EssentialsX/Essentials/EssentialsDiscord/README.md

 ```

 ### Registering a Discord slash command
-EssentialsXDiscord also allows you to register slash commands directly with discord itself
+EssentialsX Discord also allows you to register slash commands directly with Discord itself
-in order to provide your users with a way to interface with your plugins on discord!
+in order to provide your users with a way to interface with your plugins on Discord!

 To start writing slash commands, the first thing you'll need to do is create a slash command
 class.
 For the sake of this tutorial, I'm going to use an economy plugin as the